neoforged/Documentation/docs/worldgen/biomemodifier.md

 ### Add Legacy Carvers

-This Biome Modifier type allows adding old caves and ravines to biomes.
-This CANNOT add Noise Caves to biomes because Noise Caves are baked into the dimension's Noise Setting system and not actually tied to biomes.
-The legacy carvers are specifically ravines and old caves.
+This Biome Modifier type allows adding Carver Caves and Ravines to biomes.
+(Think of what caves looked like pre-Caves and Cliffs update) This CANNOT add Noise Caves to biomes because Noise Caves are baked into the dimension's Noise Setting system and not actually tied to biomes.
+The legacy carvers are specifically Ravines and Carver Caves.

 ```json5
 {